OpenPrinting/openprinting.github.io/docs/foomatic-recommendation-quality.md

 type contradictions 0% → 0%, colour 0.20% → 0.21%, ≥4× resolution gaps 0.04% →
 0.04%, and the deterministic grading sample's usable share unchanged at 89.7%.

+An obsolete entry that names no successor is handled by the same path: nothing is substituted, so the printer contributes no preferred-driver evidence at all.
+A printer left with only obsolete drivers therefore has no usable driver, and where its recorded `functionality` grade is unknown its status becomes `"Unsupported"` rather than remaining unrated.
+A recorded grade is never overwritten. `metrics.mjs` enforces this as `printersUnratedWithNoUsableDriver`.

 **Known costs, recorded rather than smoothed over:**

 - `HP-DeskJet_400C` is the one printer that lost all recommendations.
 Its only